January 20, 2021

 TOA Director Warren Oberst and I made an appointment with the head of the Moshi Social Welfare office.
 We laid out the challenges Treasures was facing and our proposal to transform Treasures of Africa from the current residential care model to a family-based model which would more closely resemble foster care than an orphanage.
 We also reiterated our commitment to continue supporting each child’s education and other needs in a family setting.

-Instead of resisting our idea as he had previously, we were shocked when the man informed us that the government of Tanzania had held a nation-wide meeting the previous month with all Social Welfare offices and announced their decision to close all orphanages and move children into families.
+Instead of resisting our idea as he had previously, we were shocked when the man informed us that the government of Tanzania had held a nation-wide meeting the previous month with all Social Welfare offices and announced their decision to begin closing all orphanages and attempt to move children into families.
 All I could think about while the man explained the country’s new direction for orphans was, “God sure knows the future and I am glad He gave us a ‘heads up’ or his announcement would have been a shock!”

 The gentleman was thrilled that we were ready to begin the hard work of finding families for the TOA kids because it supported the government’s new goals.
 He accepted an idea that we proposed about recruiting families from among our own Treasures of Africa staff.
 We were determined that our kids would NOT be sent to live with strangers but with our Christian staff who had loved and prayed for them for years!
 This was an idea we felt was inspired by the Lord.